 As you log miles hiking on your trail of choice, consider the fact that your feet are going to feel the strain of carrying you from place to place.

-You might have incredibly strong feet and arches, but that doesn't mean that you should push aside your need for quality shoes or inserts.
+You might have incredibly strong feet and arches, but that doesn't mean you should ignore your need for quality shoes or inserts.

-Make sure that your feet have the support that they need to safely and comfortably carry you.
-This is one golden rule that should be followed by all of us.
+Make sure your feet have the support they need to carry you safely and comfortably.
+This is one golden rule that all of us should follow.

 Don't miss out on a pleasant hiking experience because your feet hurt.